Tze Chun: Comic work

 Chun is a co-founder and publisher for TKO Studios, which was launched Dec 2018.
 George Gustines of The New York Times wrote that TKO Studios is "A New Comics Publisher Aims to Shake Things Up."
 Graeme McMillan of The Hollywood Reporter reported that "TKO Studios Plans to Change How Readers Buy Comics."

 Accolades

-In 2007, Chun was named one of the "25 New Faces of Independent Film" by Filmmaker Magazine.
+In 2007, Chun was named one of the "25 New Faces of Independent Film" by Filmmaker.

 In 2009, Chun received the Puma Emerging Filmmaker Award at the 2009 Hawaii International Film Festival and the George C. Lin Emerging Filmmaker Award at the DC Asian Pacific American Film Festival.
 He also received the "Visionary Award" from the Austin Asian American Film Festival.

 In 2011, Chun was named as a United States Artists (USA) Fellow, specifically a USA Rockefeller fellow.

 Visual art

 Chun is also a painter and visual artist.
 He has commissioned private portraits in cities such as New York and Los Angeles, is represented by CVZContemporary Gallery in SoHo, and also painted the original artwork for the poster of the Oscar nominated feature film starring Ryan Gosling, Half Nelson directed by Ryan Fleck, as well as the children's book drawings that are also used in the film.

 During Comic-Con 2010 in San Diego, it was announced that Will Eisner's groundbreaking graphic novel A Contract With God will be adapted into a feature film, with Chun directing one of the story's four chapters.